and imported globally and that lives in the

 the DOM.
 As such, to hook a function defined in a module to something in the DOM, such as a click event listener, you will need to

 use the addEventListener API.
-This seperation of regular JS and modules also extends to HTML, attributes such as
+This separation of regular JS and modules also extends to HTML, attributes such as

 and other inline event handlers cannot call functions defined in modules even if they are exported.